1: Focusing Too Much On Size And Not Enough On Engagement

 09 Apr 5 Common Influencer Marketing Mistakes To Avoid

 Influencer marketing is booming these days and most marketers have either already tried it or are gearing up to do so soon.
 While the world is getting used to this marketing strategy, it can be difficult for marketers to anticipate exactly what will work well and what won’t.
 While a little trial and error is essential, there are a few common mistakes you’d be better off avoiding entirely.
-We’re going through them now so that you don’t have to correct them later.
+We’re going over 5 common mistakes we’ve seen so that you don’t have to correct them later!

 # 1: Focusing Too Much On Size And Not Enough On Engagement